 Just because I create some of my own curriculum doesn’t mean that my lessons never fail.
 In fact one of my favorite success stories is how much my son hated writing & coloring.
 He would tell me he wasn’t good at it and just do something else instead.

 If I were to ask or verbally invite him to color, draw or do any direct pre-wrting activity it would end in a tantrum or outright refusal.
 So I learned to just pick up the crayons and markers & just start drawing & coloring (making sure there was plenty of space for him) and not say a word.
 He would either jump in and join me or ask if he could “play” too.
 I introduced regular monthly practice with plenty of space in between & he is just now beginning phonetic spelling (asking how to spell things & we sound them out together).
 He at 5 years old now enjoys writing.
 It too us about 2 years.

 Wherever you’re at in your homeschool journey, don’t worry mama, you’ve got this!
 Use my templates to fill in your planning & its done for the year!

 Now that you have your plan, put it it all together in a binder.
 You can organize it by grade level or by year, whichever works best for you.
 Check out my free planner for templates & how I stay organized throughout the year!

 I know from experience homeschooled children make leaps and bounds in a fraction of the time it takes in traditional schools!
 There are many reasons for this lower ratio of children to teacher, customized learning experiences, fostering life long learning, etc.

 I want to hear from you

-Questions?
+Are you managing multiple grade levels?
+Do you have Questions?
 Comments?
 Did I leave anything out, let me know!